-Meatless Monday began in 2003, launched in association with the Johns Hopkins Bloomberg School of Public Health.
+Meatless Monday was founded in 2003 by Sid Lerner in association with the Johns Hopkins Bloomberg School of Public Health.
 In May, 2009, Ghent, Belgium, became the first non-U.S. city to go meatless.
 Shortly thereafter, Paul McCartney introduced the U.K. to Meat-Free Mondays.

 Skipping meat one day a week is good for you, great for your nation’s health, and fantastic for the planet.
 For help launching Meatless Monday where you live, get in touch with us or download our toolkits.